Adania Shibli: Awards

 Shibli has received the Young Writer’s Award–Palestine by the A. M. Qattan Foundation for her novels Touch in 2001 and We are all equally far from love in 2003.
 She was named as one of the Beirut39, a group of 39 Arab writers under the age of 40 chosen through a contest organized by Banipal magazine and the Hay Festival.
 Minor Detail, translated by Elisabeth Jaquette, was shortlisted for the 2020 National Book Award for Translated Literature.
 In 2021, Minor Detail was also longlisted for the International Booker Prize.
+In August 2024, she received the Leteo award from the city of León, Spain for her novel Minor Detail.